B3tty/TrafficMonitor/Readme.md

  This application is a simple console program that monitors HTTP traffic on a server.

 Consume an actively written-to HTTP access log.
-It defaults to reading /tmp/access.log and is overrideable Example log lines:
+It defaults to reading `/tmp/access.log` and is overrideable.

+Example log lines:

 ```